not-byte/blink-app/README.md

 # BLINK

-The Blink project aims to leverage web3 technology and provide easy access and communication with people around the world 🗺️.
+The Blink project 👀 is a Decentralized Communicator, that aims to leverage WEB3 technology and provide easy access and communication with people around the world 🗺️ Written in Rust 🦀, Vue.js+TS, Pinia 🍍 and TailwindCSS 🍃 with the Dfinity CDK for compiling.

 > [!Caution]
 > <span id="status">Project is still work in progress</span>